rails/rails/guides/source/getting_started.md

   end
 end
 ```

+NOTE:  We're using `edit` to render a view.
+For the actual
+saving of the changes to the Article, we'll add an `update` action later.

 The view will contain a form similar to the one we used when creating
 new articles.
 Create a file called `app/views/articles/edit.html.erb` and make